verbb/workflow/docs/get-started/configuration.md

 - `editorNotifications` - Whether editors should receive email notifications.
 - `publisherNotifications` - Whether publishers should receive email notifications.
 - `selectedPublishers` - An array of user IDs of publishers to receive email notifications.
 Use '\*' for all.
+- `lockDraftSubmissions` - Whether an entry should be locked for editing after it‘s been submitted for review.

 ## Control Panel